WebHare/platform/doc/whfs-history.md

 the minor reset to 0) - eg the last draft might be `0.6` and the first published version will then have version `1.0`.
 The existing draft is moved to the `whconstant_whfsid_whfs_snapshots` folder.
 A version event of type 'publish' is generated with the snapshot pointing to the same draft (so there may be two version events referring to the same snapshot).

-The source's version metadata 'editor' field is updated to reflect the draft's editor, and the publish user and time are set to the current user.
-These 'published user/time' will not be updated if the file is later unpublished and republished - they're supposed to reflect the user that approved the file's content.

 Reverting a draft moves it to the snapshots folder and creates a 'revert' event pointing to the snapshot.
 A revert keeps its version number and a new draft generated from the source will have an incremented minor version.